-Cash provided by operating activities increased from \$163.4 million in 2018 to \$178.2 million in 2019 principally as a result of increases in shipments and operating income, partially offset by higher investments in working capital, particularly higher inventory to support increased demand.
+Cash provided by operating activities increased from \$178.2 million in 2019 to \$253.3 million in 2020 principally as a result of increases in shipments and operating income, partially offset by higher investments in working capital, particularly higher inventory and third party brewery prepayments due under production agreements to support increased demand.

-The Company used \$258.8 million in investing activities during 2019, as compared to \$55.3 million during 2018.
-Investing activities in 2019 primarily consisted of \$165.5 million of investment in Dogfish Head, net of cash acquired, and capital investments made mostly in the Company's breweries to drive efficiencies and cost reductions, and support product innovation and future growth.
+Cash used in investing activities decreased from \$258.8 million in 2019 to \$139.1 million in 2020, primarily as a result of the investment in Dogfish Head in fiscal 2019.
+Investing activities in 2020 primarily consisted of capital investments made mostly in the Company's breweries to increase capacity, drive efficiencies and cost reductions, and support product innovation.

-Cash provided by financing activities was \$8.9 million during 2019, as compared to \$65.3 million used in financing activities during 2018.
-The \$74.2 million increase in cash provided by financing activities in 2019 from 2018 is primarily due to a decrease in stock repurchases under the Company's Stock Repurchase Program and an increase in proceeds from the exercise of stock options.
+Cash provided by financing activities was \$12.3 million during 2020, as compared to \$8.9 million provided by financing activities during 2019.
+The \$3.4 million increase in cash provided by financing activities in 2020 from 2019 is primarily due to higher proceeds from exercise of stock options and sale of investment shares.

 In 1998, the Board of Directors authorized management to implement a stock repurchase program.
-During the year ended December 28, 2019, the Company did not repurchase any shares of its Class A Common Stock under the stock repurchase program.
-As of December 28, 2019, the Company had repurchased a cumulative total of approximately 13.8 million shares of its Class A Common Stock for an aggregate purchase price of \$840.7 million.
-From December 29, 2019 through February 14, 2020, the Company did not repurchase any shares of its Class A Common Stock.
+During the year ended December 26, 2020, the Company did not repurchase any shares of its Class A Common Stock under the stock repurchase program.
+As of December 26, 2020, the Company had repurchased a cumulative total of approximately 13.8 million shares of its Class A Common Stock for an aggregate purchase price of \$840.7 million.
+From December 27, 2020 through February 12, 2021, the Company did not repurchase any shares of its Class A Common Stock.
 The Company has approximately \$90.3 million remaining on the \$931.0 million stock repurchase expenditure limit set by the Board of Directors.

-The Company expects that its cash balance as of December 28, 2019 of \$36.7 million, along with future operating cash flow and the Company's unused line of credit of \$150.0 million, will be sufficient to fund future cash requirements.
+The Company expects that its cash balance as of December 26, 2020 of \$163.3 million, along with future operating cash flow and the Company's unused line of credit of \$150.0 million, will be sufficient to fund future cash requirements.
 The Company's \$150.0 million credit facility has a term not scheduled to expire until March 31, 2023.
 As of the date of this filing, the Company was not in violation of any of its covenants to the lender under the credit facility and there were no amounts outstanding under the credit facility.